postmanlabs/labs-docs/src/pages/docs/publishing-your-api/introduction-run-button.md

 ---

 The Run in Postman button is a way to give users direct access to your API endpoints.
 When you [create a button](/docs/postman-for-publishers/run-in-postman/creating-run-button/) for your collection, you can embed the button in your website or API documentation.
-When users click your button, a copy of your collection will open in the user's Postman app.
+When users click your button, a copy of your collection will open in Postman.

 ![Travefy button](https://assets.postman.com/postman-docs/Travefy+API+RIP+button.jpg)